Why Cleanse Yourself of Parasites?

 by Sharon Erdrich

-The types of complaints experience by people who have parasites are quite variable.
+The types of complaints experienced by people who have parasites are quite variable.
 They can include allergic-type symptoms, skin problems, all types of bowel/digestive problems, and behavioural problems, especially in children.
 The most common complaints of parasite infections are:

 - dark circles under or around the eyes